mrinalkumarjha/MicroserviceWithDotNet/DockerReadme.md

 # How to create image from this dockerfile.

-	DOCKER build . (. says docker file is in same directory from where we are running build). this will create an image.
+	To create image: DOCKER build . (. says docker file is in same directory from where we are running build). this will create an image.

 	once image is created you can check using command(docker ps -a)